City of Oxford and District Tramways

 History

-Provisional orders for extensions were acquired on the 2nd August 1883 and the 25th September 1886.
+Provisional orders for extensions were acquired on the 2nd August 1883 and the 25th September 1886 under the Oxford Tramways (Extensions) Orders of 1883 and 1886; these were passed into law via the Tramways Orders Confirmation (No. 3) Act 1883 and the Tramways Orders Confirmation (No. 2) Act 1886.
 The first of these new lines branched off from the Banbury Road line at Magdelen Street, then ran northwestwards via Walton Street to a terminus on Kingston Road (opened 15th July 1884); the second line ran southwards from Carfax along Abingdon Road to a terminus at New Hinksey (opened 15th March 1887).

-A further extension order was granted on the 2nd August 1898, the investment only being made following the corporation's agreement to postpone its right to buy the tramway (under the 21-year rule enshrined in the Tramways Act of 1870) from 1900 to the 31st December 1907.
-The extension ran northwards from the old Rackham Lane terminus to Summertown, the new terminus being opposite South Parade; this was opened on the 5th November 1898, and took the horse tramway to its final extent of 5.25 miles.
+A further extension order was granted on the 2nd August 1898 by the Oxford Tramways (Extensions) Order 1898, which was passed into law under the umbrella of the Tramways Orders Confirmation (No. 3) Act 1898.
+The investment, however, was only made following the corporation's agreement to postpone its right to buy the tramway (under the 21-year rule enshrined in the Tramways Act of 1870) from 1900 to the 31st December 1907.
+The new extension ran northwards from the old Rackham Lane terminus to Summertown, the new terminus being opposite South Parade; this was opened on the 5th November 1898, and took the horse tramway to its final extent of 5.25 miles.

-Powers to electrify the tramway were duly obtained by the corporation on the 21st August 1907, these being handed over to the company.
+Powers to electrify the tramway were duly obtained by the corporation on the 21st August 1907 under the Oxford and District Tramways Act, 1907, these then being handed over to the company.
 The council's intention was to use the Dolter surface-contact system in aesthetically sensitive parts of the city (to avoid unsightly overhead wires); however, a visit to Hastings to see the system in action failed to instil the City engineer with confidence, the council unanimously rejecting it at a meeting on the 30th December 1907.

 The old tramway company continued to operate the horse tramway beyond the 31st December 1907 due to disagreements over the valuation, the new company only taking over in March 1908.
 After due reflection, the company proposed a new scheme, primarily using overhead current collection, but with conduit rather than surface-contact current collection; conduit was, however, extremely expensive to install, the only major user being London County Council Tramways.
-The corporation agreed to the new scheme, the company subsequently obtaining powers for the redesigned system on the 16th August 1909.
+The corporation agreed to the new scheme, the company subsequently obtaining powers for the redesigned system on the 16th August 1909 under the Oxford and District Tramways Act 1909, .

 However, after jumping through hoops to try to find a solution, the company seemingly got cold feet, coming up with various excuses for not starting the project.
 This was almost certainly down to cost, as the company eventually suggested, probably more in hope than expectation, that it would perhaps be able to find the money after all, provided that overhead current collection could be used throughout.
 Needless to say, the proposal was rejected, as were various later proposals (in 1912), one for petrol-electric trams, which though it found favour with the council, was subsequently rejected at a public meeting on the 9th July 1913.